swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event dates](images/amy_new_event_dates.png)

 * Select the host site name from the drop down menu.
-If the host site does not appear on the list, [create a new organization](#adding-a-new-organization).
+If the host site does not appear on the list, [create a new organisation](#adding-a-new-organization).

 ![AMY new event host](images/amy_new_event_host.png)

 * Select the administrator from the drop down menu.
-This will almost always be `Software Carpentry`, `Data Carpentry`, `Library Carpentry`, or `self organized`.
+This will almost always be `Software Carpentry`, `Data Carpentry`, `Library Carpentry`, or `self organised`.

 ![AMY new event administrator](images/amy_new_event_administrator.png)